Education Policy: Access & Equity in Public Charter School Transportation

 Gone are the days when student transportation automatically meant door-to-door, yellow bus service.
 When considering student transportation, authorizers and charter schools can and should think creatively.

-While choice and transportation tend to go hand-in-hand, there may be certain circumstances where not providing transportation would have little impact on accessibility.
+While school choice and transportation tend to go hand-in-hand, there may be certain circumstances where not providing transportation would have little impact on accessibility.
 For example, if a charter school is designed to serve an extremely small geographic area, the overwhelming majority of families within that area may be able to access the school by walking or other non-school-provided transportation.

 Some Indiana school districts have announced that they will seek to terminate transportation services due to costs.
 If a district does not provide transportation to any of its students, it may not be fair to expect charter schools within that district to provide transportation either.

-- The educational program offered by a school
+- The educational program offered by a school.

-- The availability of mass transit
+- The availability of mass transit.

-- The location of a school and whether students can safely walk there
+- The location of a school and whether students can safely walk there.

-- The impact that a lack of transportation will have on school segregation
+- The impact that a lack of transportation will have on school segregation.

-Require transportation plans.
+4.1 Require transportation plans.